HDembinski/HDembinski.github.io/exceptions.md

 ## Throwing, catching, and re-throw exceptions in different software layers is good

-Good modular software is programmed in layers.
+Good software is programmed in layers of abstraction.
 Exceptions often occur in the lowest implementation layer.
 Sometimes the lowest layer cannot fully report the context of the exception, because the information is not available in that layer.

 Here is an example from the documentation of Boost.Exception:
 ```